TomJS14/sign-up-form/readme.md

 1. Look at performance - Lot's of animations makes page run slow

-2. Add in password validation with Javascript
+2. Update message in password validation  - Check if confirm password has content first

 3. Adjust elements to center footer in page